chiffa/BioFlow/dev_log.rst

 Confirmed minor refactoring requiring a sane rollback:
 ------------------------------------------------------

--  render the usage of analytical/background sets uniform throughout the system.

--  split the computation of the blank from the performing of the analysis round
+-  Split the computation of the blank from the performing of the analysis round

-- rebuild the background selection switch in a proper manner.

 Minor refactoring suggestions:
 ------------------------------